Ayna-Amrahova/Ayna-Amrahova/README.md

 ### Hey, everyone! 👋🏻

-My name is Ayna Amrahova and I'm a Junior Software Developer based in Azerbaijan, Baku.
+My name is Ayna Amrah and I'm a Software Developer based in Azerbaijan, Baku.
 I'm always trying to grow and learn something new.
 I love to develop 💚

 <br>